India – quick travel guide

 Lesser known peninsula area of Bahia, characterized by beaches with many rocks and natural pools, surrounded by chill and less developed islands.

-The numerous rocks on the beach combined by the long inconvenient route to get here, help very much to keep it a less popular tourist destination.
-Getting there requires the use of infrequent buses and/or ferry or driving on a terrible rocky road full of potholes (that almost no taxi driver wants to do).
-The rocks on the beach are the sharp jagged kind that hurt your feet.
-Pretty to look at, can wander inside the natural pools or explore sealife at low tide, also fun for children and family activities, but may be less desirable for those wanting a clear beach which just sand and ocean.
+The numerous rocks on the beach combined by the long inconvenient route to get here, help keep it a less popular tourist destination.
+Getting there requires the use of infrequent buses and/or ferry or driving on terrible rocky road full of potholes (that almost no taxi driver wants to do).
+Rocks on the beach are the sharp jagged kind that hurt your feet.
+Pretty to look at, can wander inside the natural pools or explore sealife at low tide, also fun for children and family activities, but maybe less desirable for those wanting a clear beach with just sand and ocean.

 All areas of the peninsula (except for one) are very quiet and very few open business establishments (let alone nightlife) after a certain hour.
-Overall, it’s a nice place for perhaps couples or families.
-Young crowds or or solo travelers looking for nightlife and something more social may easily get bored or feel too disconnected from everybody else here.
+Overall, it’s a nice place for couples or families.
+Young crowds or or solo travelers looking for nightlife and something more social may feel too disconnected from everybody else here.

-I recommend a 5-day minimum for Marau.
-Especially considering how much of a hassle it is to get to.
+I recommend 5-day minimum for Marau.
+Especially considering how much hassle it is to get to.
 Spend 3 days in Barra Grande and 2 days in Taipu de Fora.
-You could also switch that around if you’re some who wants more remote vibes and quiet.
+You could also switch that around if you want more remote and quiet.

 Read more